clojurewerkz/welle.docs/articles/getting_started.md

 ## Creating buckets

 Riak stores data in [buckets](http://wiki.basho.com/Riak-Glossary.html#Bucket) (similar to tables in relational databases and collections in MongoDB).
-So, before storing data, it is a good idea to create a bucket.
-You use `clojurewerkz.welle.buckets/create` function to do it.
+So, before storing data, it is a good idea to prepare a bucket.
+You use `clojurewerkz.welle.buckets/update` function to do it.
 In the simplest case, you only pass it the name of the bucket:

 {% gist fa06adda8ea6491d1516 %}

 Riak buckets have properties.
 In the example above, we rely on all defaults.
 In many cases, you will want to tweak bucket properties.
-To do so, pass additional arguments to `clojurewerkz.welle.buckets/create`, like so:
+To do so, pass additional arguments to `clojurewerkz.welle.buckets/update`, like so:

 {% gist 94af48ceb14fea0e77f7 %}